handichan/BSS-Workflow/README.md

   - Run after `--combine_countydata` (and after `--gen_scoutdata` for Scout-wide outputs).

 - `--gen_countyall`
+  - **Recommended**: One-shot pipeline that orchestrates the complete workflow in a single command.
-  - One-shot pipeline: runs Scout → county → combine → diagnostics → CSVs → R graphs and calibration steps.
+  - Runs Scout → county → combine → diagnostics → CSVs → R graphs and calibration steps.
   - Use for a full refresh when inputs changed broadly.

 - `--run_test`